dimaip/dimaip.github.io/_posts/2015-11-15-react-neos.md

 ---
 layout: post
-title:  "Building Rich Content API with Neos for your React App"
+title:  "Building a Rich Content API with Neos for your React App"
 description: "Integrating Neos with React in one project to provide editor happiness"
 image: "http://dimaip.github.io/assets/react-neos.png"
 tags: neos react api